colinleroy/a2tools/README.md

 ## Notes

-The Apple 2 serial port is hardcoded to be port 2.
-You can change that in the simple_serial_open() calls, grep for them in the src/ directory.
+The Apple 2 serial port is port 2 by default.

 # Raspberry installation
-For convenience, a pre-built surl-server is configured in the Raspberry image file, surl-server-buster-YYYY-MM-DD-lite.img.gz, available in the releases.
+For convenience, a pre-built surl-server is configured in the Raspberry image file,  surl-server-bullseye-YYYY-MM-DD-lite.img.gz , available in the releases.

 Copy it to a microSD card:
 ```
-gunzip raspios-buster-armhf-surl-server.img.gz
+gunzip surl-server-bullseye-YYYY-MM-DD-lite.img.gz
-dd if=raspios-buster-armhf-surl-server.img of=/dev/mmcblk0 bs=1M
+dd if=surl-server-bullseye-YYYY-MM-DD-lite.img of=/dev/mmcblk0 bs=4M status=progress
 sync
 ```